-- Equipment, machinery, or other contents must be protected from any flood damage. - 8.
-No disaster relief assistance under any program administered by any Federal agency shall be paid for any repair or restoration costs of the accessory structures. - Wet-floodproofing construction techniques must be reviewed and approved by the community.
+- No disaster relief assistance under any program administered by any Federal agency shall be paid for any repair or restoration costs of the agricultural structures. - 10.
+Wet-floodproofing construction techniques must be reviewed and approved by the community.
 The community may request approval by a registered professional engineer or architect prior to the issuance of any floodplain development permit for construction.
 Cost for any required professional certification to be paid by the developer.